davidmarafuzgaspar/ist-machine-learning-project/Part - 1/README.md

 - The champion model automatically handles the removal of the second sensor during prediction
 - All development work is documented in the Jupyter notebooks in the `Development/` folder
-- The final deliverable code is ready for submission in the `Deliverable/` folder
+- The final deliverable code is ready for submission in the `Best_Model/` folder
 - The `validate_test_code.py` script can be used to verify the prediction function works correctly

 ---

-*This is Part 1 of an IST machine learning course assignment.*
+*This is Part 1 of the IST Machine Learning course assignment for the academic year 2025–2026.*